 Electron Microscopes

 Talos L120C from Thermo Fisher Scientific, 120 kV accelerating voltage and LaB6 thermionic source.
-This is an entry level screening microscope with a CETA camera, mainly for negative stain samples, but also capable of cryo-EM using side entry holders from Gatan.
-This microscope is used for training purposes and evaluation of the first steps of sample preparation, as well as MicroED.
-Software options include SerialEM and Velox, plus Instamatic for MicroED.
+This is an entry level screening microscope with a CETA camera, with manual side entry, mainly for negative stain samples, but also capable of cryo-EM using holders from Gatan.
+This microscope is used for training purposes and evaluation of the first steps of sample preparation, as well as using MicroED with a LAMBDA next-generation pixel detector.
+Software options include SerialEM and Velox.

 Titan Krios G3 from Thermo Fisher Scientific, 300 kV accelerating voltage and field emission gun (X-FEG) source.
-Top-end microscope with autoloader, Bioquantum energy filter, K3 direct detector, phase plate and dual axis tilt stage.
+Top-end microscope with fringe-free imaging, autoloader, Bioquantum energy filter, K3 direct detector, phase plate and dual axis tilt stage.
 This microscope is used for cryo-EM single particle and tomography data acquisition.
-Software options include FEI Software solutions and SerialEM.
+Software options include FEI Software solutions, Velox and SerialEM.

 Titan Krios G3i from Thermo Fisher Scientific, 300 kV accelerating voltage and field emission gun (X-FEG) source.
-Top-end microscope with autoloader, Bioquantum energy filter, K3 direct detector, phase plate and dual axis tilt stage.
+Top-end microscope with fringe-free imaging, autoloader, Bioquantum energy filter, K3 direct detector, phase plate and dual axis tilt stage.
 This microscope is used for cryo-EM single particle and tomography data acquisition.
-Software options include FEI Software solutions and SerialEM.
+Software options include FEI Software solutions, Velox and SerialEM.

 Aquilos 2 Cryo-FIB from Thermo Fisher Scientific, Cryo-DualBeam system with focused ion beam and scanning electron microscope (FIB-SEM) dedicated to the preparation of thin lamellae from primarily vitreous cells for subsequent electron cryo-tomography.
-The Aquilos is able to perform automated milling and software options including xT and AutoTEM Cryo, as well as Maps.
-This microscope also has some remote access capability.
+The Aquilos is able to perform automated milling and software options include xT and AutoTEM Cryo, as well as Maps.
+Recent upgrades include iFLM and cryo-lift out.

 Sample Preparation and Auxillary Equipment